AdobeDocs/workfront.en/help/workfront-basics/work-with-custom-forms/manage-custom-forms-attached-to-objects.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Prerequisites

-* Your `Workfront administrator` or a `Plan` user with administrative access to&nbsp;custom forms must create custom forms in your environment.
+* Your Workfront administrator or a Plan user with administrative access to&nbsp;custom forms must create custom forms in your environment.
 For more information, see [Create or edit a custom form](../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md).
 * You must have custom forms attached to an object.

   For information about how to apply custom forms to an object, see [Add a custom form to an object](../../workfront-basics/work-with-custom-forms/add-a-custom-form-to-an-object.md).